zhouxdd/cs224w-notes/machine-learning-with-networks/graph-neural-networks.md

 In the previous section, we have learned how to represent a graph using "shallow" encoders.
 Those techniques give us powerful expressions of a graph in a vector space, but there are limitations as well.
 In this section, we will explore three different approaches using graph neural networks to overcome the limitations.

 ## Limitations of "Shallow Encoders"
-* Shallow Encoders do not scale: every node has its own embeddings.
+* Shallow Encoders do not scale, as every node has its own embeddings.
-* Shallow Encoders are inherently transductive: it can only generate embeddings for a single fixed graph.
+* Shallow Encoders are inherently transductive.
+It can only generate embeddings for a single fixed graph.
-* Node Feature are not taken into consideration: it cannot leverage node features.
+* Node Feature are not taken into consideration.
-* Shallow Encoders are not task-specific: it cannot be generalized to train with different loss functions.
+* Shallow Encoders cannot be generalized to train with different loss functions.

 Fortunately, graph neural networks can solve the above limitations.